A quiet, unassuming man from Small Town America became one of the best-known police officers of all time. But it wasn’t because of something he did.

 For more detailed coverage on Officer Carl Bordelon’s passing, go to We Saw That, an Internet news site operated by Ed Hooper of Horse Pen Creek, Louisiana [see link below].

-I first found out about Hooper’s blog from someone currently residing in Colorado who, during his travels, frequently visited the site to get the latest developments on the Richard McNair case.
-That was Mr. McNair himself.
+I found out about Hooper’s blog from someone currently residing in Colorado who, during his cross-country travels, frequently visited Hooper’s site to get the latest developments on the Richard McNair case.
+That was Richard McNair himself.

-Hooper’s piece on Bordelon — filed the day after the officer died — includes a phone conversation he and I had about Bordelon … some background to my 2010 interview with the officer … and thoughts from prisoner McNair himself on the Louisiana cop he met oh so briefly.
+Hooper’s piece on Bordelon includes a phone conversation we had about Bordelon, some background to my 2010 interview with the officer … and thoughts from prisoner McNair on the Louisiana cop he met oh so briefly in 2006.

-To hear the chat between Hooper and myself, first click on the link, then click on the recording bar.
-Our talk contains a short audio clip of Carl Bordelon … which I recorded in his office in 2010.
+To hear the interview between Hooper and myself, first click on the link, then click on the recording bar.
+Our talk contains a short audio clip of Carl Bordelon … which I recorded in his office in late 2010.

 WATCH THE DASHCAM VIDEO